mchoblet/ensemblefilters/README.md

 * Xf: Forecast from model (55296 * 100) (The number of rows is given by the number of gridpoints of the climate model.
 Prior contains temperature values (K))
 * HXf: Observations from model (293 * 100)

 For this type of test data, the speed is dominated by the last operation (multiplication of perturbation matrix with weight matrix).
 You will see how much faster an optimized variant like the ETKF or ESTKF is in comparison to the serialized EnSRF.
-In my discipline people have also simply used the direct solving for K and K-tilde, which doesn't require much fancy mathematics, but is an order of magnitude faster than optimized implementations as you can find on this repo.
+In my discipline people have also simply used the direct solving for K and K-tilde, which doesn't require much fancy mathematics, but is an order of magnitude slower than optimized implementations as you can find on this repo.

 # Contact
 If you find errors, ways to optimize the code etc.  feel free to open an issue or contact me via mchoblet -AT- iup.uni-heidelberg.de